addania/coding/src/pages/Context.md

 }
 ```

-> Complex example with classes where we still use provider because we also want to be able to update the team and info which team is using
+> Complex example with classes where we still use provider because we also want to be able to update the team

 ```
 import React from 'react';